jskiddie/Christmas-Community-Groups/README.md

 ## Purpose
 To create a simple place for your entire family to use to find gifts that people want, and to avoid double-gifting.

-## How to migrate from "normal" Christmas Community
-**TLDR:**

-make shure existing db is copied to or accessed from Christmas Community Grouped

-**docker:**

-- copy database from existing container to temporary folder e.g.`docker cp christmas-community:/data/ /tmp/data`
-- start the new container `See paragraph Docker` and stop it e.g.  `docker stop christmas-community-groups`
-- copy database back into container e.g. `docker cp  /tmp/data christmas-community-groups:/`

-**docker-compose:**  swap the image in your docker_compose.cml for  `jskiddie/christmas-community-groups`

-**npm** run install and copy the dbs folder from the christmas-communitys module folder to the christmas-community-groupss dbs folder

-See section `Grouping` for further instructions

 ## Screenshots
 ![Screenshot](screenshots/main.png)